-Dental Implants in McMurray
+Dental Implants and Orthodontics

-When you lose a tooth, our body compensates for this loss by reordering the placement of your teeth, which can cause a variety of dental problems and can also affect our physical health, making tasks like eating or speaking difficult.
+When you lose a tooth, your body compensates for this loss by reordering the placement of your teeth, which can cause a variety of dental problems and can also affect your physical health, making tasks like eating or speaking difficult.
 Dental implants will not disturb the teeth around them and will help you to talk and eat more efficiently while providing you with a more confident smile.

 Implants are typically made from durable, lightweight titanium alloys that are compatible with bone and non-reactive to the human body, providing a strong foundation for your new teeth.
 These titanium posts are surgically placed in the upper or lower jaw to mimic the root of your natural teeth, functioning as an anchor for the natural-looking replacement teeth.